SteveBronder/ideas/yae.md

 1. Eigen's packet math can be modified slightly to fit this framework
 2. Stan's OpenCL backend already does the kernel generation.
 We just need to change it for CUDA.

-# Rationale and alternatives
+# Rationale and Alternatives

 - Why is this design the best in the space of possible designs?

 I chose my design based off of Eigen and Blaze, which imo have nice APIs.
-This design doc is an attempt to handle some of Eigen's short comings.
+This design doc is an attempt to handle some of Eigen's short comings while making the UI a little nicer.

 - What other designs have been considered and what is the rationale for not choosing them?

 I've tried making pull requests for several of these things in Eigen.
 The authors of Eigen do not seem interested in allocator aware matrices.
 And because of some internal choices they are unable to have matrices that can operate at compile time.
+While they have a tensor extension in unsupported, it is maintained by google which is notorious for dropping projects.

 - What is the impact of not doing this?